 3 Books Like The Vanishing Half

 The Vanishing Half was a Good Morning America book club pic in 2020.
-If you like their choices, check out more of our GMA book club guides.
+If you like their choices, check out more of our GMA book club guides, including these other books featuring Black characters: The Violin Conspiracy, and The Personal Librarian.

 If you are interested in some non-fiction that deals with Black identity, check out our guides for Caste (Isabel Wilkerson), Born a Crime (Trevor Noah) and Between the World and Me (Ta Nehisi Coates).
-Each guide has 3 related reads on the bottom, giving you 12 options for additional books.
+For more siblings who go their own ways, check out our guide for Black Cake.

 The Mothers, by Brit Bennett